 Administration of potassium-containing infusions must be by slow intravenous infusion, including boluses of potassium for hypokalemia (rate of administration generally should not exceed 20 mEq/hour).
-When including potassium in long term or maintenance fluid administration, concentration should not exceed 40mEq/L (exceptions may be severe hypokalemia associated with cardiac arrhythmias or in diabetic ketoacidosis where higher concentrations of 60 to 80 mEq/L require caution).
+When including potassium in the long term or maintenance fluid administration, concentration should not exceed 40 mEq/L (exceptions may be severe hypokalemia associated with cardiac arrhythmias or diabetic ketoacidosis where higher concentrations of 60 to 80 mEq/L require caution).
 Continuous ECG monitoring and serial measurements of plasma potassium concentrations are essential during IV administration of potassium, particularly when the rate of administration is greater than 20 mEq/hour.

 The selection of potassium dosages requires caution in patients with renal impairment and geriatric patients.